-- (a) the provisions of the Regulations and this By-law; - (b) the provisions of a land use scheme; - (c) conditions imposed in terms of this By-law or previous planning legislation; and - (d) compliance with Section 26 read with Section 58 of the Act.
+- (a) the provisions of this By-law;

+- (b) the provisions of a land use scheme;

+- (c) conditions imposed in terms of this By-law or previous planning legislation; and

+- (d) title deed conditions.

-161 Offences and penalties
+162 Offences and penalties

-- (1) Any person who- - (a) contravenes or fails to comply with section 56 and subsection (2); - (b) fails to comply with a compliance notice issued in terms of section 165; - utilises land in a manner other than prescribed in the Act or by the land use scheme of the Municipality; - (d) supplies particulars, information or answers in an application or in an appeal to a decision on a land development application, knowing it to be false, incorrect or misleading or not believing them to be correct; - (e) falsely professes to be an authorised employee or the interpreter or assistant of an authorised employee;

-- (f) hinders or interferes an authorised employee in the exercise of any power or the performance of any duty of that employee; or - (g) perpetrates any of the acts or omissions contemplated in Section 58(1) of the Act;

-is guilty of an offence and is liable upon conviction to a fine or imprisonment not exceeding a period of 20 years or to both a fine and such imprisonment.
+- (1) Any person who- - (a) contravenes or fails to comply with section56 and subsection (2); - (b) fails to comply with a compliance notice issued in terms of section 163; - (c) utilises land in a manner other than prescribed by the land use scheme of the Municipality; - (d) upon registration of the first land unit arising from a subdivision, fails to transfer all common property, including private roads and private places originating from the subdivision, to the owners' association; - (e) supplies particulars, information or answers in an application or in an appeal to a decision on a land development application, knowing it to be false, incorrect or misleading or not believing them to be correct; - (f) falsely professes to be an authorised employee or the interpreter or assistant of an authorised employee; or - (g) hinders or interferes an authorised employee in the exercise of any power or the performance of any duty of that employee, is guilty of an offence and is liable upon conviction to a fine or imprisonment not exceeding a period of 20 years or to both a fine and such imprisonment.

-(2) An owner who permits land to be used in a manner set out in subsection (1)(c) and who does not cease that use or take reasonable steps to ensure that the use ceases, or who permits a person to breach the provisions of the land use scheme of the Municipality, is guilty of an offence and liable upon conviction to a fine or imprisonment for a period not exceeding 20 years or to both a fine and such imprisonment.
+(2) An owner who permits land to be used in a manner set out in subsection (2)(c) and who does not cease that use or take reasonable steps to ensure that the use ceases, or who permits a person to breach the provisions of the land use scheme of the Municipality, is guilty of an offence and liable upon conviction to a fine or imprisonment for a period not exceeding 20 years or to both a fine and such imprisonment.